Skip to content

 Single-Touch Installation Command

-The 3 step instruction explained in the Getting Started section to setup SocketXP agent on your IoT device is a tedious process, if you have thousands of RPi to install, configure and manage.
+The 3 step instruction explained in the Getting Started section to setup SocketXP agent on your IoT device is a tedious process, if you have thousands of devices to install, configure and manage.

 Copy paste the below single-touch installation command from the SocketXP portal page into the terminal of your IoT devices and it will install, configure, setup and bring up the devices online in our SocketXP portal.